Coffee chains deal with wastePublished on 8th May 2018

 Coffee cups represent a significant challenge for waste reduction efforts around the world.
 It’s estimated that Australians use more than 1 billion disposable coffee cups each year.
 Globally the figure is a staggering 600 billion paper and plastic cups.
 While many single use coffee cups look like paper, they can’t be easily recycled.
-The culprit is the plastic inner lining that prevents hot liquids seeping through the cup, but also can’t be separated from the cup at a standard recycling plant.
+The culprit is the plastic inner lining that prevents hot liquids seeping through the cup, but also can’t be separated from the cup at a standard recycling plant, making sustainable coffee cups a real problem.

 A number of coffee chains, including 7-Eleven Australia and the UK’s largest coffee chain Costa Coffee have recently announced initiatives to combat the piles of takeaway cups